-Uno Platform Workshop - In this workshop you will learn by creating a real-world mobile & web app using Uno Platform.
-The workshop covers: The philosophy behind Uno development, Tooling and component ecosystem, Creating rich and responsive UI, Interoperability with native code.
-And of course we will show how to contribute to the Uno Platform itself.
+Uno Azure DevOps (UADO) is our reference app, built from the ground up for Uno.
+Uno Platform Workshop - In this workshop, you will learn by creating a real-world mobile & web app using Uno Platform.
+The workshop covers: The philosophy behind Uno development, Tooling, and component ecosystem, creating rich and responsive UI, and Interoperability with native code.
+And of course, we will show how to contribute to the Uno Platform itself.

-To learn more about Forks please see official GitHub documentation.
+To learn more about Forks please see the official GitHub documentation.
 GitHub - Forks.